 Consider the stereotype that gay men are ‘esthete’ – they are gourmets when eating, film critics when seeing movies, interior designers at home, and fashion and grooming experts in front of mirrors.
 Nothing but the best.
 Now, imagine that same trait 100,000 years ago, and add to it the caveat that people acted for their tribe as much as for themselves, there being little one could claim as one’s own.
 Nothing but the best and most sheltered campsite.
 Nothing but the clearest water.
 Everyone should be clean and attractive (by whatever standard his nation held) – as much as possible.
 With their extra emotional sensitivity, they would encourage people to be nice to one another.
-Further, freedom from many of the usual social obligations – like the need to let others save face – could allow gay males to be more vocal than other males might be.
+Further, freedom from many of the usual social obligations – like the need to let others save face – could allow gay males to be more vocal than other males.
 Someone demanding the best for himself in those days would have had to demand the best for the whole tribe.

 I know I’m making many generalizations here, and many gay men do not fit the stereotype, but my point is that gay male traits, though held by only a few, can benefit many.